Enjoying the Cherry Blossoms at Hirosaki Park, a Famous Sakura Sight

 We have prepared the perfect picnic plan for foreign visitors who wish to fully immerse themselves in Japanese culture and enjoy good food while viewing beautiful cherry blossoms.
 The “Kiwami” cherry blossom viewing picnic is a limited plan only for foreign visitors.

 Everything is done for you – from arranging food and drinks to the site set up and clean up.
 Visitors can enjoy an ultimate cherry viewing experience without any hassle.
 Additionally, a musical performance by hayashi musicians from Hirosaki Neputa festival is included.
-A guided tour of Hirosaki Park is also available for those interested before the start of the picnic.

 The obento (boxed lunch) exclusively served at the picnic uses local ingredients and presented in a Tsugaru lacquer lunch box.